 Some people say that the Casa Lleó Morera is a family-size version of the Palau de la Música.
 Although the Palau is considered the epitome of modernista architecture due to its elaborate decorative elements, the artistic splendour of this house is also beyond dispute.
 Both landmarks were designed by the brilliant architect Lluís Domènech i Montaner.

 The Casa Lleó Morera stands on the southern corner of the block known as the "mansana de la discòrdia" (block of discord), where the Casa Amatller, by Puig i Cadafalch, and the Casa Batlló, by Antoni Gaudí, are also located.
 The locals gave this prime property in the heart of the Eixample the name due to the disparate styles of the three outstanding buildings.
-Today, everyone agrees that it is this disparity which makes one of Barcelona’s major modernista landmarks great.
+Today, everyone agrees that it is this disparity which makes one of Barcelona’s major Modernisme landmarks great.

-How to get there: Metro L2, L3 and L4, stop Passeig de Gràcia. | Bus 7, 16, 17, 22, 24 and 28. | Barcelona Bus Turístic, stop Casa Batlló-Fundació Antoni Tàpies.
+How to get there: Metro L2, L3 and L4, stop Passeig de Gràcia. | Bus 7, 16, 17, 22 and 24. | Barcelona Bus Turístic, stop Casa Batlló-Fundació Antoni Tàpies.

 Guided Visits: Monday to Saturday, at 10am, 12pm, 4pm and 6pm.